jfavreau910/Riding-Towards-Success-Bikeshare-Analysis/README.md

 ## Project Goal:

-### The primary objective is to understand how casual riders and annual members use Cyclistic bike-share services differently.
-This analysis aims to inform the Marketing Director, Lily Moreno, on strategies to convert casual riders into annual members, and increase revenue.
+### To recommend strategies to Lily Moreno and the Marketing team, to convert casual riders into more profitable annual members, by understanding how casual riders and annual members use Cyclistic bike-share services differently.

 ## Data Source and Tools: